-- A. Any order, requirement, decision or determination of the Building Inspector made under this ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5.
-[In communities with no comprehensive zoning a special Board of Adjustment appointed by the Board of Selectmen.] - B. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I (b), the applicant shall have the burden of showing in addition to the usual variance standards under state law that: - 1.
+- A. Any order, requirement, decision or determination of the Building Inspector made under this ordinance may be appealed to the Zoning Board of Adjustment as set forth in RSA 676:5. - B. If the applicant, upon appeal, requests a variance as authorized by RSA 674:33, I (b), the applicant shall have the burden of showing in addition to the usual variance standards under state law that: - 1.
 The variance will not result in increased flood heights, additional threats to public safety, or extraordinary public expense; - 2.
 If the requested variance is for activity within a designated regulatory floodway, no increase in flood levels during the base flood discharge will result; and - 3.
-The variance is the minimum necessary, considering the flood hazard, to afford relief. - C. The Zoning Board of Adjustment shall notify the applicant in writing that: - 1. the issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage; and - 2. such construction below the base flood level increases risks to life and property.
+The variance is the minimum necessary, considering the flood hazard, to afford relief.

+- C. The Zoning Board of Adjustment shall notify the applicant in writing that: - 1. the issuance of a variance to construct below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage; and - 2. such construction below the base flood level increases risks to life and property.